 Nepal is a multi-lingual, multi-religious and multi-ethnic country.
-As a result the number of festivals exceeds that of the days of a year.
+As a result, the number of festivals exceeds that of the days of a year.
 For some foreigners, these festivals are mysterious, colorful and pleasant.
-Moreover they have a great deal more about them.
+Moreover, they have a great deal more about them.
 They emerge from the depth of the socio-cultural aspects of life.
-The festivals have mythological, religious and historical background.
-The ceremonies, as a whole reflect a way of life, unique in its own place.
+The festivals have the mythological, religious and historical background.
+The ceremonies, as a whole, reflect a way of life, unique in its own place.
 Nepalese people pay homage to every element of nature; they mark the change of seasons and rejoice sowing seeds and harvesting.

 NAYA BARSA (NEW YEAR DAY) BISKET JATRA OF BHAKTAPUR

 The official New Year, according to the Solar Calendar is celebrated throughout the country.
 The day falls in the mid-April the First the month “Baisakh”of Nepalese.
 People extend best wishes to each other and organize music and dance programs.
 In Bhaktapur, a historical town 12km, east of Kathmandu the New Year day is celebrated in grand manner observing religious rituals.
 The festival is called BISKET JATRA.
 It has its origin in the ancient history, legends and mythology.
 People relate with different stories about the festival; however they are more or less similar.
 To sum up the different stories, serpent demons and the marriage of an extraordinary princess believed to have taken place in the pre-historic time.
 On the day before the New Year, about eighty feet long huge pole, lingam made of a shore tree is erected with the efforts of thousands of people.
 The symbols of two dead serpents also are hung on the pole.
 In the afternoon of New Year’s Day an enormous crowd gathers around the pole and feels it amidst great cheers and rejoicing.
 It symbolizes the end of the old year.